neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 - Imports the vector store instance that is using Postgres powered by Neon.
 - Imports the VectorStoreIndex and storageContextFromDefaults helpers by llamaindex.
-- Exports a POST HTTP Handler which responds to incoming POST requests on /api/learn.
+- Exports a POST HTTP Handler which responds to incoming POST requests on `/api/learn`.
-- Destructures the text message from the request body.
+- Destructs the text message from the request body.
-- Creates a LlamaIndex document with text as it's sole data.
+- Creates a LlamaIndex document with text as its sole data.
-- Pushes the vector embeddings generated for the text along with the document metadata to the Postgres database (powered by Neon).
+- Pushes the vector embeddings generated for the text along with the document metadata to the Postgres database.

 Let's move on to dockerizing the Astro application.